dclong/blog/misc/content/2019-03-11-python-poetry-tips.markdown

 https://github.com/sdispater/poetry/issues/241

-## Run Test Suits Using Pytest
+## poetry run

+`peotry run cmd` is a quick to run `cmd` using the virtual environment managed by `poetry.
+Another way is to manually set `PATH` before you invoke `cmd`.
+For example,

     :::bash
+    PATH=.venv/bin:$PATH cmd

+1. Run test suits using pytest.

+        :::bash
         poetry run pytest

     Or if you want to make it specific to collect test suits from the `test` directory under the root directory of the project.

         :::bash
         poetry run pytest test

+2. Run pytype.

+        :::bash
+        poetry run pytype .

 ## Configuration